 Please understand how the option labels work.
 For each option, the value on the LEFT is what the user will see.
 The value on the RIGHT is what will get stored in Handbid.
 We strongly suggest you make these the same.
 For example, if you make the LEFT value "Vegetarian" but leave the RIGHT as "Option-1" then you will have to remember that Option-1 = Vegetarian.
 Best to just make them both say that and you won't have to strain your brain down the line.

 When you are done adding in your form elements and setting their options, click the UPDATE on the bottom right.

 Step 2 - Associate a Form with a Ticket

-Once you have your form created, the next step is to attach it to a ticket.
-To do that you will want to edit the ticket.
+Once your form is created, the next step is to attach it to a ticket.
+To do that you will want to edit the specific ticket you're attaching it to.
 If you have not yet created a ticket, you will want to do that first.
 View this article here on how to create a ticket.

-Go to your Event or Auction and click on the ticket in the ticket list to edit it.
+Next, go to your Event or Auction, click on the ticket list, then select the ticket you're attaching the form to.
 Once the editor appears, go to the Ticket Options Tab.
 On this tab you will see an option to attach a custom form.
 Select the form you want and then click UPDATE to save.

 Step 3 - Collecting Custom Data